-Leaky plumbing or broken water lines can cause expensive and frustrating water damage.
-That’s why we offer home protection programs and helpful plumbing tips to save you money by protecting your home.
+Leaky plumbing or broken water lines can lead to expensive property damage and unnecessary bill charges.
+That’s why we offer home protection programs and plumbing tips to help you save money by protecting your home.

 Home Protection Programs

-Most customers don’t know that they are responsible for maintaining and repairing the water and sewer lines running from the street into their home.
-Homeowner’s insurance normally doesn’t cover the cost of repairs to home utility lines, so if these lines break, you could face large, unexpected repair bills.
+Customers are responsible for maintaining and repairing the water and sewer lines running from the street into their homes.
+Homeowners insurance normally doesn’t cover the cost of repairs to home utility lines so if these lines break you could face large, unexpected repair bills.

 The charges for these protective services are added to your water bill and for just a few dollars a month you receive reliable service and peace of mind.
 For more information, call 888-822-6945 or visit clevelandwaterlineprograms.com.